-In addition to the above noted condition assessment activities, in Woodland Acres the City of Peterborough has integrated the bulk meter into their Advanced Metering Infrastructure (AMI) network.
+In addition to the above noted condition assessment activities, in Woodland Acres the operating authority has integrated the bulk meter into their Advanced Metering Infrastructure (AMI) network.
 They now have the ability to read the meter remotely and start to trend and analyze this consumption data.
 This will ultimately aid operations in proactive system monitoring and performance.